Last updated on February 24th, 2021 at 08:48 am

 They use hand extension tools to wipe

-Those who do not have caregivers are forced to use bidets or hand extensions that reach their butts such as the freedom wand.
+Those who do not have caregivers are forced to use bidets or hand extensions that reach their butts such as the freedom wand or the bottom buddy.
 The cool thing about some of these gadgets such as the freedom wand is that they are able to grip family cloths, toilet paper or adult wet wipe firmly so that you can then clean your butt up and once done, the wand has a release button which you press on to release the filthy wipe/tissue paper.

 I however discourage the use of toilet paper after finding out that toilet paper does not really wipe you clean but moves the poop to crevices.